alealexpro100/linux_install/README.md

 ## Usage
 * Prepare directory for installation.
 * Execute `./install_sys.sh` and answer questions OR Execute `./install_sys.sh path_to_config`.
 (You can find them in ./auto_configs)
-* Boot to installed system (if you installed it as a core system), login to root, execute `./pi_s2.sh` and answer questions.
 * That's all.
 You have installed system.
+Now you can boot it.
 Good luck!

 ## About

-!!!ALL CODE NEEDS CLEANING!!!

 Install a base linux system from any GNU distro.
 ABSOLUTELY NO WARRANTY.